 - Employee visits their custom company portal to request service.

-- Care is coordinated within 24 hours, so the employee receives their caregiver profile and then service occurs when it is requested.
+- Care is coordinated within 24 hours, so the employee receives their postpartum doula profile and then service occurs when it is requested.

 - The company is billed after service has occurred.